In this chapter, we take a look at bigints, JavaScript’s integers whose storage space grows and shrinks as needed.

 Bigints are primitive values. typeof

-returns a new result for them:
+returns a distinct result for them:

 > typeof 123n